b-jacobe/WD-40/project jacobe/README.md

 # Project Jacobe
-* This is version 1.0 of my public portfolio.
-This will house my other projects within my GitHub account.
+* This is the codebase to my public portfolio.
 Update:
+  Ver 1.0 - Using Vanilla HTML/CSS/JS
-  Domain name for Project Jacobe is brianjacobe.io
+          - Domain name: brianjacobe.io